*Price of the test:

 Information Required by Submitter:

 Please supply expected estimates.
-Indicate matrix type and indicate high fat (>5%) and high protein (>20%) samples.
-Indicate whether the sample contains fructans (inulin or fructooligosaccharides (FOS)) or psyllium, flax and gum (i.e.: guar gum).
+Indicate matrix type and indicate if samples are high fat (>5%).
+Indicate whether the sample contains fructans (inulin or fructooligosaccharides (FOS)) or psyllium, flax and gum (i.e. guar gum).

 Please include notification for samples containing DP2 and DP3 carbohydrates (Isomalto-oligosaccharides (IMO), Maltiltol, Lactose).

 This test measures dietary fiber including resistant starch and non-digestible oligosaccharides of DP >3.
 Dietary Fiber is the portion of the carbohydrates not digested in the human gut.
 It is composed of both soluble and insoluble components.
 These methods are applicable to all food products; however, samples containing psyllium or fructans should be submitted under specific test codes.
-High-fat (>5%) and high-protein (>20%, depending on matrix) samples require special handling.
+High-fat (>5%) samples require special handling.

 If you have questions about our testing services, please contact us at +1 (800) 245-5615.